 Your landlord must make sure your home is safe, healthy, and that its condition could not seriously harm you.
 Most tenants are in acceptable housing.
 For those of you who aren’t, the process you go through is still mostly the same it was.

 Since 20th March 2020, you can use the Homes Act as the basis for a claim against your landlord.
 Your claim could be because your landlord isn’t dealing with all of the 29 hazards outlined in the act, some of which we have mentioned already.

 What Does this Mean for Landlords?

-Again, as was the case before, there are exceptions to landlord responsibilities.
+Again, as was the case before the Homes Act, there are exceptions to landlord responsibilities.
 These exceptions are something a landlord is not required to resolve.
 They include: